iPhone 12 vs. iPhone 11: Everything Apple changed and who should upgrade

 Read more: iPhone 12, HomePod Mini and everything Apple announced

-Here's everything you need to know about how the iPhone 12 compares to the iPhone 11.
+Here's everything you need to know about how the iPhone 12 compares with the iPhone 11.

 Different size screens